ml-archive/blog/source/_posts/2018-01-02-Getting-started-with-Vapor-3.md

 Let's go through some of common use cases for dealing with a `Model`:

 - Retrieving all instances of a model.
-- Retriving one specific instance of a model using a unique identifier.
+- Retrieving one specific instance of a model using a unique identifier.
 - Creating a new instance of a model.
 - Updating an instance of a model.
 - Deleting an instance of a model.